 "We're getting sick and tired of CFS taking our kids," she told VICE.
 "In the R2W postal code area, one in six kids are being apprehended in this neighborhood daily.
 Right now, 84 percent of apprehensions are due to poverty, not neglect, not abuse."

 Cindy Blackstock, executive director of First Nations Child and Family Caring Society of Canada, believes it's imperative kids remain at home with their families—if it's workable, that is.
 Providing adequate supports to address poverty would help, she said.

 "There are way too many kids in care," she told VICE.
 "When you look at what's causing First Nation children to be in government care, it's poverty, poor housing, and caregiver substance misuse related to intergenerational colonization, including residential schools.
 We have so little quality assurance that we're actually putting these kids in a better place."

 Burton doesn't want her grandchildren to wind up in foster care, she wants them to grow up knowing their culture—who they are—like most families do.

 "If the agencies went into these homes with a harm reduction model, they could probably keep the kids at home and put in supports for the families," she said, "But they don't because the system is created to take kids.
 There's no reason for families to be ripped apart because of poverty."

-The self-sufficiency and cohesion of community networks has the potential to soften problems affecting the area, and while this may be true, Favel said there's still ways a to go, in terms of the level of remediation residents want to see.
+The self-sufficiency and cohesion of community networks has the potential to soften problems affecting the area, and while this may be true, Favel said there's still a ways to go, in terms of the level of remediation residents want to see.

-"It's been an uphill battle," he said of the issues affecting the north end.
+"It's been an uphill battle," he said of the issues affecting the North End.
 "We're all advocating for people's human rights.
 We're just trying to make everybody's life a little bit better."